ephico2real2/akamai-apache-cache-control-guide/akamai-bypass-cache-authentication.md

 ---

 ### **Conclusion**

-This updated configuration ensures the security of sensitive data while enabling controlled caching for authentication systems, maintaining balance between security, performance, and flexibility.
+This updated configuration ensures the security of sensitive data while enabling controlled caching for authentication systems, maintaining a balance between security, performance, and flexibility.

+---